nestybox/sysbox-ee/README.md

 If you run into problems during install, see the [troubleshooting doc](docs/user-guide/troubleshoot.md).

-## Launching a System Container
+## Using Sysbox

-Once Sysbox is installed, you launch a system container with Docker as follows:
+Once Sysbox-EE is installed, you launch a system container with Docker as follows:

 ```console
 $ docker run --runtime=sysbox-runc --rm -it --hostname my_cont debian:latest